What Does It Mean To Be Humble

 When cultivating an attitude based around a humble outlook on life, we’ll soon find that the notion of feeling superior to other people goes against our worldview.
 Humility doesn’t just involve displaying the outward signs of a modest lifestyle, it means genuinely finding common ground with the whole of humanity.

-When we judge others solely by their finances or their social position, in other words, we’ll naturally begin to move from an attitude of humility to one of snobbery.
+When we judge everyone else solely on their finances or their social position, in other words, we’ll naturally begin to move from an attitude of humility to one of snobbery.
 No matter how wealthy or successful we become, we should never lose sight of our fundamental equality with other people.

 3. Appreciate Simple Pleasures